Once uploaded, your creative undergoes a two-step review: a technical check for specification compliance and a content review for ad policy alignment.

 Technical review issues

 In the initial technical specifications review, your creative may not have met the correct specifications.
 If this happens, you'll see an error describing the reason and you'll receive an email with that information, as well.
+To minimize the risk of rejection, double-check your creative's technical compliance before submission, such as ensuring correct video settings and formatting by reviewing this article.

 Common technical issues and recommended solutions